schemahero/schemahero-docs/docs/docs/managing-tables/adding-columns.md

 description: Adding new columns to existing tables
 ---

-Once table table has been deployed, SchemaHero can add new columns easily.
+Once the table has been deployed, SchemaHero can add new columns easily.
 To add a new column to an existing table, add the column definition to the YAML manifest, and deploy it using `kubectl apply`.
 The SchemaHero operator will reconcile this table manifest with the actual database to create a plan.